 You’re probably aware that you’ll have to perform some renovations in order to get your house ready for listing.
 The trap many sellers fall into is thinking that any and every renovation or improvement will drive up the sale price.
 The reality is that some improvement projects just won’t yield a very good return on the investment at sale time.
 The trick is to do only (or primarily) those things that promise a good ROI and to make sure you maximize what you do.
-Check out these 5 ways to maximize your renovation efforts before selling your house in Southern California.
+Check out these 5 ways to maximize your renovation efforts before selling your house in Los Angeles.

 1. Check Out Trends in theLocal Market